abartnof/cricket_competition/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-Each team in the Equal Odds League could win any game, and we see a bit of natural variance between them.
+Each team in the Equal Odds League could win any game, and their outcomes look the same, albeit with a bit of random variance.
 In contrast, you can see the hierarchy that’s baked into the Hierarchical League; The Flies have never won a game, and The Cats have never lost one.

-We’d like to calculate the leagues’ standings.
+Next, I’d like to calculate the leagues’ standings.
 Let’s give a team 3 points for a win, 1 for a tie, and 0 for a loss.
 Now, our standings look like this:

 ``` r
 CteCounterfactualCount <-